 What Are The Rules For Capital Gains Tax In Florida?

-In general, when a homeowner sells their primary residence in Florida, they are not subject to federal capital gains tax if they have lived there for at least two years and used the home as their primary residence.
-However, if the home was held as an investment or rental property, then taxes may be due depending on how long the homeowner owned the property and how much money was made from the sale.
+Many people in Florida don’t have to pay federal capital gains tax when they sell their main home as long as they’ve stayed there for at least two years and used it as their main home.
+If, on the other hand, the home was owned as an investment or rental, taxes may be needed.
+This will depend on how long the homeowner owned the home and how much money they made from selling it.

 Strategies For Reducing Taxes When Selling A Home In Florida